NexaAI/nexa-sdk/README.md

 ## Supported Models

-You can run any compatible GGUF，MLX, or nexa model from 🤗 Hugging Face by using the `<full repo name>`.
+You can run any compatible GGUF, MLX, or nexa model from 🤗 Hugging Face by using the `<full repo name>`.

 ### Qualcomm NPU models
 > [!TIP]